 There are various costs and fees that you may be liable to pay throughout the process of securing a reverse mortgage loan.

-Prior to the origination of the loan, the aforementioned application fee is the only cost that a lender is allowed to charge you, and it must be designated as such; it cannot be a percentage of the principal amount of the reverse mortgage or of the amount financed.
+Prior to the origination of the loan, the application fee is the only cost that a lender is allowed to charge you.
+Furthermore, the application fee must be designated as such.
+It cannot be a percentage of the principal amount of the reverse mortgage or of the amount financed.

-At origination, which occurs when the lender qualifies you for the loan, appraises the home in question, processes your documents, and begins processing your payments, you may be charged other fees, such as: a loan origination fee, a fee for the preparation of necessary documents, or the cost of obtaining your credit report, among others.
+Origination occurs when the lender qualifies you for the loan, appraises the home, and begins processing your documents and payments.
+At this time, you may encounter some other fees.
+Some of the most common are: loan origination fees, fees for the preparation of necessary documents, or the cost of obtaining your credit report.